shreyashankar/gpt3-sandbox/README.md

 We actively encourage people to contribute by adding their own examples or even adding functionalities to the modules.
 Please make a pull request if you would like to add something, or create an issue if you have a question.
 We will update the contributors list on a regular basis.

+Please *do not* leave your secret key in plaintext in your pull request!

 ## Authors

 The following authors have committed 20 lines or more (ordered according to the Github contributors page):